I’ve got an easy, interchangeable wood bead garland tutorial for you today.

 I did leave about an inch or so of twine between the beads and the knot so that the beads could have a little wiggle room as I wound them around vases and things.

-In the end, I decided to add a dot of hot glue to the knots so that they wouldn’t slide around.
+In the end, I also decided to add a dot of hot glue to the knots themselves so that they wouldn’t accidentally open.

 Now for the fun part!

-I found a pretty agate slice pendant in the jewelry section at Hobby Lobby and added a jump ring to it so that I could attach it to the twine in the garland.
+I found a pretty agate slice pendant in the jewelry section at Hobby Lobby (similar agate slice here) and added a jump ring to it so that I could attach it to the twine in the garland.

 The silver part of the pendant was a little too shiny for me, so I added a tiny bit of rub n’ buff to darken it.
 Any brown or black paint should work for this.
 Just be sure not to touch the silver part a lot because it will eventually come off with too much handling.